Control AI Email Autonomy as a Policy, Not a Prompt

 Does monitored mode still send a notification to the operator on every send?

 Yes.
-In monitored mode, the agent's send_email call executes immediately, but a notification is dispatched to the webhook URL configured on the mailbox.
-If no webhook is configured, monitored mode behaves like autonomous mode — the sends execute without any operator notification.
-Always configure an approval_webhook when using monitored mode.
+In monitored mode, the agent's send executes immediately, but the operator receives an oversight copy: monitored mode BCCs the configured oversight address on every outbound message, and message.sent/message.delivered webhook events fire if you have subscribed to them.
+If no oversight copy or webhook is configured, monitored mode behaves like autonomous mode — the sends execute without any operator visibility.
+Configure the oversight BCC (and a webhook subscription) when using monitored mode.

 How do I demonstrate compliance with the EU AI Act's human oversight requirements?